LucasHCruz/mobiquity-package/README.md

 This project has the main goal to generate all possible combinations giving an input os packages.
 The algorithm should select the lighter and expensive combination of items.

 #### How to RUN
 To run the API you just need to import the API in your project and call the method `Packer.pack(filePath)` passing a valid input file.
+Use the example_input file in the project folder to test.

 > Add the dependency:
 ~~~XML